-Add diversity to your child’s library with these 12 children’s books about people of color (and where the focus of the book isn’t about race).
+Add diversity to your child’s library with these children’s books with people of color and celebrate diverse cultures near and far!

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.